 Hayward Gallery presents a range of media, including immersive video installations, life-sized sculptures, paintings and drawings.
 Other featured names include photographer Robert Adams (b.
 1937), whose works examine the impact of industrial processes and farming on woodlands.
 Similarly, Zoe Leonard (b.
 1961) looks at how trees can unexpectedly adapt to urban settings.
 Ugo Rondinone’s (b.
 1963) sculptures of ancient olive trees stand as memorials to the passing of time, whilst Steve McQueen (b.
 1969) reflects on painful narratives of oppression in New Orleans.

 The exhibition brings together nature and culture, highlighting the wider symbolism of trees throughout history.
 Ralph Rugoff, Director at Hayward Gallery, notes: “At a moment when the destruction of the world’s forests is accelerating at a record pace, Among the Trees brings together the work of leading international artists who urge us to think about the essential roles that trees and forests play in our lives and psyches.
 Hopefully visitors will leave the exhibition with a renewed sense of appreciation for both the beauty and complexity of these indispensable organisms.”

-The exhibition runs 4 March – 17 May.
+The exhibition runs until 31 October.
 Find out more here.

 Lead image: Myoung Ho Lee, Tree… #2, 2012.
 Ink on Paper.
 104 x 152 cm © the artist 2020.
 Courtesy Myoung Ho Lee and Gallery Hyundai.